FREQUENTLY ASKED QUESTIONS – THE PURPOSE PRIZE®

 Q: Can I nominate more than one person?

-A: We encourage you to nominate as many individuals as you feel would be strong candidates for The Purpose Prize.
-The fact that one person nominates more than one candidate will have no bearing on our evaluation of the candidates, whose work will speak for itself.
+A: We encourage you to nominate as many individuals as you feel would be strong candidates for The Purpose Prize®.
+The fact that one person nominates more than one candidate will have no bearing on our evaluation of the candidates.

-Q: Do nominators have to inform his or her candidate that he or she is being nominated?
+Q: Do nominators have to inform candidates that they are being nominated?

 Q: What happens after I nominate someone?

-A: The individual being nominated is automatically informed by email that he or she has been nominated and is invited to submit a complete application by the application due date, April 18, 2013, 11:59pm Eastern Time.
+A: The individual being nominated is automatically informed by email that he or she has been nominated and is invited to submit a complete application by the application due date.

 Q: What is required in a complete application?

-A: The nominee who is applying for The Purpose Prize will be asked to complete an online application form and application narrative (links are provided in the nomination email).
+A: The nominee who is applying for The Purpose Prize® will be asked to complete an online application form and application narrative (links are provided in the nomination email).
 Please note that these forms are different.
-For the online application form, the nominee is required to provide additional personal information including complete contact information, date of birth, level of educational attainment, information about the issue the work addresses, the population served, the geographic areas affected, and a summary of the nominee's story.
-For the application narrative, a document of up to 10 double-spaced pages is required.
-This document must provide additional information about the work, its impact and the story of the person being nominated.
-An application narrative template is included on the nomination email sent to the nominee.
-This template includes all the questions the narrative needs to address and is available for downloading by clicking on the provided link in the nomination email.
+For the online application form, the nominee is required to provide additional personal information including complete contact information, date of birth, level of educational attainment, information about the issue the work addresses, the population served, the geographic areas affected and a brief project description.
+The application narrative is a two-step process.
+Part 1 of the narrative, which must be uploaded to the online application form, requires the nominee to provide additional information about the work and their encore story.
+Additional information (including completion of Part 2) will be required if the nominee is selected as a semifinalist and invited to continue in the application process.
+The application narrative template is available for downloading by clicking on the link provided in the instructions at the top of the online application form, and includes all the questions the narrative needs to address..

 Q: What happens after an application is submitted?